BarbraRedPanda/cardify/README.md

 # Bosnian Cutter

-Debate card cutter for Firefox inspired by the great nation of Bosnia 💪 <br>
+Lightweight debate card cutter for Firefox inspired by the great nation of Bosnia 💪 <br>
 Created by Parsa K of Brentwood KN

 ### Installation